CharuNethra7/Ex-2--NN/README.md

 <H3>Register no.: 212223230035</H3>
 <H3>Date</H3>
 <H3>Experiment No. 2 </H3>

 ## Implementation of Perceptron for Binary Classification

-# AIM:
+## AIM:
-To implement a perceptron for classification using Python<BR>
+To implement a perceptron for binary classification using Python<BR>

 # EQUIPMENTS REQUIRED:
 Hardware – PCs